-If the headteacher has decided to suspend the pupil for a further fixed period following their original suspension, or to permanently exclude them, they will notify the parents without delay and issue a new suspension or exclusion notice to parents.
+If the Headteacher has decided to suspend the pupil for a further fixed period following their original suspension or to exclude them permanently, they will notify the parents without delay and issue a new suspension or exclusion notice to parents.

-8. Duty to inform the governing board and LA
+Duty to inform the governing board and LA

-The headteacher will inform the governing board, without delay, of the following:
+The Headteacher will inform the governing board, without delay, of the following:

-- Any permanent exclusions (including where a suspension is followed by a decision to permanently exclude the pupil) - Any suspensions which would result in the pupil being suspended for more than 5 school days in a term (or more than 10 lunchtimes) - Any suspensions or exclusions which would result in the pupil being absent from an examination or national curriculum test
+Any permanent exclusions (including where a suspension is followed by a decision to exclude the pupil permanently)

+Any suspensions which would result in the pupil being suspended for more than five school days in a term (or more than ten lunchtimes)

+Any suspensions or exclusions which would result in the pupil being absent from an examination or national curriculum test

-For any suspensions and exclusions, other than those above, the headteacher will notify the governing board once per term.
+For any suspensions and exclusions, other than those above, the Headteacher will notify the governing board once per term.

-The headteacher will inform the LA of all suspensions or exclusions, regardless of their length, without delay.
+Without delay, the Headteacher will inform the LA of all suspensions or exclusions, regardless of their length.